7 Breaths of Spring

 charged with the fragrance of human desire.

-yet if words be needed,
+If words be needed, let these suffice:

 “I am the garden, You are the Spring.”